HansDy17/SSISv1_1/README.md

 # SSISv1_1
+This is a simple student information system code with log-in and encryption system.

-To run this code, do install stdiomask and cryptography first in your machine.
+To run this code without any errors, do install stdiomask and cryptography first in your machine.

 To do so, do the following:
   1. Open your command prompt